GuanceCloud/guance-docs/docs/en/ci-visibility/explorer.md

 When the mouse clicks on a property field, it supports "Filter Field Value", "Reverse Filter Field Value", "Add to Display Column" and "Copy" for quick filtering view.

-- "Filter field values", i.e. add the field to the viewer to see all the data associated with the field
+- "Filter field values", i.e. add the field to the explorer to see all the data associated with the field
-- "Reverse filter field values", i.e. add the field to the viewer to see data other than that field
+- "Reverse filter field values", i.e. add the field to the explorer to see data other than that field
-- "Add to display column", i.e. add the field to the viewer list for viewing
+- "Add to display column", i.e. add the field to the explorer list for viewing
 - "Copy", i.e. copy the field to the clipboard

 ![](img/10.ci_7.1.png)